Leveraging graph neural networks and mobility data for COVID-19 forecasting: Materials and methods

 \subsection{Graph Convolutional Networks}

-In recent years, graph neural networks (GNNs) have emerged to handle graph-structured data in classification and regression problems at the node, edge, and graph levels \cite{Wu2021}.
+In recent years, graph neural networks (GNNs) have emerged as a powerful tool for handling graph-structured data in classification and regression problems at the node, edge, and graph levels \cite{Wu2021}.
 GNNs are categorized into several types, such as recurrent (RecGNNs), convolutional (GCNs), autoencoders (GAEs), and spatio-temporal (STGNNs).

-The GCNs are a specific type that adapts the convolution task, well-known in the Euclidean domain with images, to the non-Euclidean domain, where the notion of neighborhood occurs at the graph level \cite{Niepert}.
-Each node has a computational network, a subgraph that considers the aggregation operations with its neighborhood up to a chosen level of depth.
+GCNs are a specific type that adapts the convolutional task, well-known in the Euclidean domain for images, to the non-Euclidean domain, where the notion of neighborhood operates at the graph level \cite{Niepert}.
+Each node has a computational network, a subgraph that aggregates its neighborhood up to a chosen depth.
 As nodes with many neighbors propagate more quickly than more isolated nodes \cite{kipf2016semi}, one assigns greater weights to the features of nodes with fewer neighbors, thus balancing the influences.

-Concerning node $v$, the first layer receives its features $x_v$, so the corresponding activation is $h_v^0 = x_v$.
+Concerning the node $v$, the first layer receives its features $x_v$, so the corresponding activation is $h_v^0 = x_v$.
 Then, for every consecutive layer, one combines data from its neighbors $N(v)$, sums it with its current activation, and does it recursively until reaching the final layer $k$, where the node embeddings $z^{(v)}$ can be retrieved:

 so that $B_k$ is the weight associated with the node itself, $W_k$ is the weight matrix of the layer $k$, and $\sigma$ is the activation function.
 For the matrix form of Eq. \eqref{eq:gcn_activations}, let $\widehat{A} = A + I_N$, $A$ be the weighted adjacency matrix of the subgraph, $I_N$ be the identity matrix of order $N$, and $\widehat{D}$ be the diagonal degree matrix of $\widehat{A}$.
 The output of the convolution layer $k+1$ is as follows: